awfreeman/cmdproc-gdnative/README.md

 make
 ```

 Output bins will be placed in the `project/gdnative` folder.
-Simply copy the gdnative folder into your current godot project to use it.
+Simply copy the bins into the respective oftoast 2 folders.

-## Usage

-An example project is located in the `project` folder, but the following shows basic usage: